adam-cyclones/didi/README.md

 ### Want to help build the future of the web?
 There is a growing [list or tasks](https://github.com/adam-cyclones/didi/issues) as didi heads for 1.0.0.
 Team didi:
 - [Adam Crockett](https://dev.to/adam_cyclones)
-    > "We need your help, lets break away from bundlers, support didi"
+    > "We need your help, let's break away from bundlers, support didi"
 - Do you want to join team didi or maybe leave us a star?

 ### Community action
-We want to build a collaborative open source community for didi, here are the actions the community decided so far.
+We want to build a collaborative open source community for didi; here are the actions the community decided so far.
 - [Vote: choose the name for didi, (formally unpack)](https://dev.to/adam_cyclones/name-this-software-opinion-needed-40m8)
 - [Vote: choose the logo for didi](https://dev.to/adam_cyclones/didi-help-me-choose-a-logo-3mo4)
 - [Chat with Deno - Can we be dinosaurs too?](https://github.com/denoland/deno/issues/6625)